 The most basic complement to the brown suit is the cream shirt.
 Bond’s cream shirt from Turnbull & Asser has a spread collar and cocktail cuffs.
 His tie is a brown grenadine, tied in a four-in-hand knot.
-Bond’s shoes are short, black, elastic-gusseted boots, following the city standard to black footwear even though brown would be a better match.
+Bond’s shoes are black slip-on demi-boots with elastic on the instep, following the city standard to black footwear even though brown would be a better match with the brown suit.
 Boots are the best complement to a narrow trouser leg like Connery wears.
 Narrow trouser legs don’t break well over the shoe and need to be hemmed shorter to look neater.
 Because they are hemmed shorter the boot makes it less likely for the socks to show when walking.
 Bond’s brown socks that match the trousers continue the leg line in case sock is exposed when walking.

 “I think I had a hat when I came in,” recalls Bond as he walks out of the office looking at an empty hat tree.
 Not only is the trilby hat missing, but so is the rest of the outfit he walked in with: the navy blazer, grey trousers, blue shirt and navy tie.